IbrahimEl-Shal/CatDogClassifier/README.md

 * -n: (optional) If you need to set the number of workers, set for example "-n 3".
 The default value is "0".
 * -m: (required) The CNN Model Architecture in models directory.
 * -t: (required) The mode of operation (Test or Train).
+* -p: (required if mode test) The name of image need to be tested in Data/TestOne directory.

 To Train the model run
 ```